weihoran/Cloud-Native-Map/Tools.md

 # Overview of commonly adopted cloud-native tools

 A overview of popular tools categorized by high-level practices, including both vendor-neutral and vendor-dependent options.
-This guide provides descriptions and links to each tool to help you choose the right solutions for your DevOps and containerization needs.
+This guide provides descriptions and links to each tool to help developers choose the right solutions.

 ---